ibm-cloud-docs/EventStreams/eventstreams132.md

 Throughput is expressed as the number of bytes per second that can be both sent and received in a cluster.

 **Specific guidance for the Standard plan**<br/>
-For throughput guidance information, see [Limits and quotas](/docs/services/EventStreams?topic=eventstreams-kafka_quotas#kafka_quotas#standard_throughput).
+For throughput guidance information, see [Limits and quotas- Standard](/docs/services/EventStreams?topic=eventstreams-kafka_quotas#kafka_quotas#standard_throughput).

 **Specific guidance for the Enterprise plan**<br/>

-For throughput guidance information, see [Limits and quotas](/docs/services/EventStreams?topic=eventstreams-kafka_quotas#enterprise_throughput).
+For throughput guidance information, see [Limits and quotas - Enterprise](/docs/services/EventStreams?topic=eventstreams-kafka_quotas#enterprise_throughput).

 **Measurement**<br/>
 You are recommended to instrument applications to be aware of how they are performing.
 For example, the number of messages sent and received, message sizes, and return codes.
 Understanding an application's usage helps you configure its resources appropriately, such as the retention time for messages on topics.